Dora Baynham (1899-1978)

 Dora was born at Walsall, in 1899.

-She married Howard Leslie Walker, son of Marshall Walker and Louisa Pye (Dora’s mother’s sister) at Birmingham in 1920, when they were both 21.
+She married Howard Leslie Walker, son of Marshall Walker and Louisa Pye (Dora’s mother’s sister) at Bishop Latimer Memorial Church in Winson Green, Birmingham in 1920, when they were both 21.
 They had four children: Betty Dora, in 1921; Geoffrey Marshall, in 1924; and twins Malcolm Howard and Joyce Vera in 1928.
 Howard died at Birmingham in 1953, aged 54.

 Dora died at Birmingham in 1978, aged 79.